ntozubod/inr-1987/dev/doc/unicode_support/README.md

 valid UTF-8 string query against a valid UTF-8 text by matching only octets.
 There can be no misaligned matches.

-UTF-16 also has this property as long as alignment on 16-bit short word is preserved.

-Thus, INR works with octet sequences.
+INR works with octet sequences.
 For now, two strategies can be imagined:

-1. There are only 256 separate octet values providing a feasible, though large alphabet for INR processing.
+(1) There are only 256 separate octet values providing a feasible, though large alphabet for INR processing.
 Large alphabets may contribute to state explosion in multi-tape transducers since information read can only be stored in the finite control (i.e., the state) if different actions need to be distinguished.
-Whether this is too large an alphabet will, of course, depend on the application.

-2. Yet another approach considers that for any application only a small number of code points may actually be used.
+This will be called the 'octet' approach.
+It is actually agnostic to the encoding and can be used for binary input as well.

+(2) As second approach considers that the input is proper UTF-8 encoding and parses it as a sequence of valid encodings of valid Unicode code points.
-Any input can be split into tokens, each of which is a valid UTF-8 octet sequence corresponding to a single code point.
+The input is be split into tokens, each of which is a valid UTF-8 octet sequence corresponding to a single code point.
 Although the alphabet size is potentially 1,114,112 (the number of valid code points), the size is expected to be much smaller in many cases.
+NB: If the input is not proper UTF-8 encoding, any anomalous octets are treated as just the octets they are as for (1).
+This will be called the 'utf8' approach.

+A third approach would attempt to combine any accents and combining marks into the tokens so that the two forms of *a acute* would be represented by two different single tokens.
+This is not implemented at the present time.

 ## Internal considerations